 For a shorter route, consider riding from Otovalo or Tumbaco to Ambato, which can be easily reached after the descent from Chimborazo, see this gpx file for info.
 This city offers good transportation back to Pifo using the (bike-friendly) CITA line, a town that’s just a short ride on the rail trail back to Tumbaco.

 Mix and Match

 Note that TEMBR Dirt, TEMBR Singletrack, and the Tres Volcanes route can all be woven together.
+By loading all three files into your smartphone, you can easily see where they overlap (or, use a program like GPS Visualiser).
 For those running a lightweight, bikepacking-style setup and who are game for relatively short but sometimes very challenging hike-a-bikes and paramo/singletrack yomps, consider the following:

 Markets remain the lifeblood of Ecuador.
 They tend to occur on Thursday and at the weekend.
 Here’s a few of the more colourful indigenous markets to bear in mind when planning your trip.

 - Otovalo: Daily, largest on Saturday morning (touristy but well worth visiting for textiles).

 - Saquisili (off route): Thursday morning (touristy but still maintains local vibe)